Hanna Marin: Travis Hobbs

-Hanna's first contact with Travis occurred when he went to the police department and testified that Hanna's mother didn't kill Darren Wilden; with the act, Hanna thanks him.
+Hanna's first contact with Travis occurred when he went to the police department and testified that Hanna's mother didn't kill Darren Wilden; with the act, Hanna thanked him.
 Later, Hanna texts Travis asking for his help.
-He drives her and her friends home, and later he helps Hanna to clean up and she thanks him for everything.
-Hanna offers to pay him, but instead he holds her hand and the two share an intimate moment.
+He drives her and her friends home, and later he helps Hanna to clean up, and she thanks him for everything.
+Hanna offers to pay him, but instead, he holds her hand and the two share an intimate moment.
 Later, Hanna invites Travis over to play a pool game.
 He teaches her how to play and, later, they kiss.
-Travis then invites Hanna on a date, and, during the dinner, they talk and enjoy a lot, until Hanna gets a text from "A" and after telling him she had a great time, leaves an upset Travis.
+Travis then invites Hanna on a date, and, during the dinner, they talk and enjoy a lot, until Hanna gets a text from “A” and after telling him she had a great time, leaves an upset Travis.
 They started dating later.
-However, when Alison returns to Rosewood, Hanna became insecure, and she forgets that she had plans to go to the Grille with Travis.
-He surprises her by knocking on her door and she apologizes for forgetting, and tells him that Alison is inside her home.
-She alleges that she would call him after Alison leaves, but she didn't do it, upsetting Travis, who, in the next morning, broke up with Hanna.
+However, when Alison returns to Rosewood, Hanna becomes insecure, and she forgets that she has plans to go to the Grille with Travis.
+He surprises her by knocking on her door, and she apologizes for forgetting and tells him that Alison is inside her home.
+She alleges that she would call him after Alison leaves, but she didn't do it, upsetting Travis, who broke up with Hanna the next morning.

 Jordan Hobart

-Jordan was Hanna's fiancée after the five-years time jump—which occurred during the mid-sixth season.
-He is described as a sophisticated-yet-approachable 27-year-old working in the fashion industry.
-Hanna and him first meet at a restaurant in New York, where Jordan asked to buy her a drink.
-However, Hanna turns down her engagement with Jordan on the seventh season, when she found herself unable to love him.
+Jordan was Hanna's fiancée after the five-year time jump—which occurred during the mid-sixth season.
+He is described as a sophisticated yet approachable 27-year-old working in the fashion industry.
+Hanna and him first meet at a restaurant in New York, where Jordan asks him to buy her a drink.
+However, Hanna calls off her engagement with Jordan in the seventh season, when she finds herself unable to love him the way she wishes she could, hiding the breakup from her friends for a while by wearing a fake diamond ring when she returns to Rosewood.

 Rivalries and friendships

-Hanna is known in the first season for her jealousy of Amber Victorino, a girl who gave Sean rides to school after Hanna crashed Sean's car.
-In the fourth season, Hanna also had a rivalry with Miranda, a girl who Caleb wanted to help when he decided to move to Ravenswood.
+Hanna has a brief jealousy of Amber Victorino, a girl who gave Sean rides to school after Hanna crashed Sean's car.
+In the fourth season, Hanna also had a slight rivalry with Miranda, a girl whom Caleb wanted to help when he decided to move to Ravenswood.
+Hanna also has an ongoing rivalry with her step-sister Kate Randall, that begins in season 1.

+Hanna also had a rivalry with Jenna Marshall due to Alison, who's Hanna's friend, being at fault for the incident which blinded her.
+Jenna harbored a lot of resentment to all of the liars.
+Jenna and Hanna's rivalry is a reoccurring topic in the show.

-Hanna is the best friend of Spencer, Aria, Alison, Emily and Mona. —the Liars—, well as being friend of, Lucas Gottesman, Ezra Fitz, Wren Kingston, Toby Cavanaugh, and Paige McCullers.
+Hanna is the best friend of Spencer Hastings, Aria Montgomery, Alison DiLaurentis, Emily Fields and Mona Vanderwaal (The Liars).
+As well as being friend of, Lucas Gottesman and Wren Kingston.